liob/blog-test/content/entries/spearman_correlation_heatmap_with_correlation_coefficient_and_significance_in_r.md

 library(stats)
 ```

-At first a correlation matrix needs to be created.
-This can be done with the rcorr function of the Hmisc library.
+The first thing is to calculate the correlation of the individual variables to another.
+As we have our data already in a dataframe, merely a call of the rcorr function of the Hmisc library is necessary.
+This creates a new list with two entries: ”r” the correlation coefficients and ”P” the significance levels.

   > rcorr Computes a matrix of Pearson's r or Spearman's rho rank correlation coefficients for all possible pairs of columns of a matrix.
 Missing values are deleted in pairs rather than deleting all rows of x having any missing variables.
 Ranks are computed using efficient algorithms, using midranks for ties.
   -- R Documentation / rcorr {Hmisc}